-HAMILTON, Bermuda, March 07, 2019 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (KNSA) (“Kiniksa”), a biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients with significant unmet medical need, today reported fourth quarter and full-year 2018 financial results and highlighted recent corporate and pipeline activity.
+HAMILTON, Bermuda, Feb.
+26, 2020 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (KNSA) (“Kiniksa”), a biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients with significant unmet medical need, today reported fourth quarter and full-year 2019 financial results and highlighted recent pipeline activity.

 Rilonacept (IL-1α and IL-1β cytokine trap)

-- Kiniksa is advancing rilonacept for the potential treatment of recurrent pericarditis, a painful autoinflammatory cardiovascular disease with an estimated U.S. prevalent population of approximately 40,000 patients seeking and receiving medical treatment.
+Kiniksa is evaluating rilonacept for the potential treatment of recurrent pericarditis, a painful autoinflammatory cardiovascular disease.

-º Kiniksa is enrolling RHAPSODY, a double-blind, placebo-controlled, randomized-withdrawal (RW) design, global Phase 3 clinical trial of rilonacept in subjects with recurrent pericarditis.
-The primary efficacy endpoint is time-to-first-pericarditis-recurrence in the RW period.
-Top-line data are expected in the second half of 2020.
+Kiniksa expects top-line data from RHAPSODY, a pivotal Phase 3 trial of rilonacept in patients with recurrent pericarditis, in the second half of 2020.

 Mavrilimumab (monoclonal antibody inhibitor targeting GM-CSFRα)

-- Kiniksa announced an active investigational new drug (IND) application and is advancing mavrilimumab for the potential treatment of giant cell arteritis (GCA), a chronic inflammatory disease of medium-large blood vessels with an estimated U.S. prevalence of approximately 75,000 to 150,000 patients.
+Kiniksa is evaluating mavrilimumab for the potential treatment of giant cell arteritis (GCA), a chronic inflammatory disease of medium-to-large arteries.

-º Kiniksa is enrolling a randomized, double-blind, placebo-controlled, global Phase 2 proof-of-concept clinical trial of mavrilimumab in subjects with GCA.
-The primary efficacy endpoint is time-to-first-flare.
-Top-line data are expected in the second half of 2020.
+Kiniksa expects top-line data from a global Phase 2 proof-of-concept trial of mavrilimumab in patients with GCA in the second half of 2020.